vanyauhalin/moondusttheme/README.md

-For a more in-depth discussion on the issues associated with the conventional approach to syntax highlighting, recommend reading the articles [A case against syntax highlighting] and
+For a more in-depth discussion on the issues associated with the conventional approach to syntax highlighting, recommend reading the articles [A case against syntax highlighting],
-[Syntax highlighting is a waste of an information channel].
+[Syntax highlighting is a waste of an information channel], and [I am sorry, but everyone is getting syntax highlighting wrong].

 Moondust is tailored for each syntax individually.
 At present, it supports [Astro], [C], [CSS], [Dockerfile], [fish], [Go], [Go Module], [Go Sum], [HTML],